NicolArrayList/TSP_Algorithm/README.md

-# Solving the TSP problem
+# Solving the TSP problem with Ant Colony and Branch and Bounds

+Intro

+This solution is working under python 3.9, you'll need matplotlib to see the main_ant_colony.py work.
+We strongly advise you to use PyCharm.

-Run the main.py file to solve the problem with the branch and bound and the ant colony methods.
+1) Run the main.py file to solve the problem with the branch and bound and the ant colony methods.
 To change the size of the graph to solve, change the vertex_number value in main.py.

+2) Run main_ant_colony.py to see 3 ant colonies working with different parameters.
+Each colony work with it's own thread :

+//Image

+By updating values in the main_ant_colony.py, you can change the size and the number of points in the environment.
+You can also change colonies parameters.
+Everything is at the beginning of the file.

+//Image

+Colonies paramters :

+- Q : pheromone constant

+- a : pheromone exponent, defines the importance of pheromones in the ant's decision

+- b : heuristic exponent, defines the importance of heuristic (nearest neighbor) in the ant's decision

+- P : pheromone disipation (0 : no dissipation, 1 : total dissipation)

+- n : number of ants

+- iteration : number of iteration for each ant before stopping the colony

+See the PDF presentation for more details !

+Thank you